okikio/native/packages/animate/README.md

 # @okikio/animate

 An animation library for the modern web which utilizes the Web Animation API.
 Inspired by animate plus, and animejs, `@okikio/animate` is a Javascript animation library focusing on performance and ease of use.
-It aims to deliver butter smooth animations at a small size, it weighs less than 2.5 KB (minified and compressed).
+It aims to deliver butter smooth animations at a small size, it weighs ~2.5 KB (minified and compressed).

 *Before even getting started, you will most likely need the Web Animation API polyfill.
 If you install `@okikio/animate` via `npm` you are most likely going to need [rollup](https://rollupjs.org/) or [esbuild](https://esbuild.github.io/).
 You can use [web-animations-js](https://github.com/web-animations/web-animations-js), or [polyfill.io](https://polyfill.io/) to create a polyfill.
 The minimum feature requirement for a polyfill are Maps and a WebAnimations polyfill, e.g. [https://polyfill.io/v3/polyfill.min.js?features=Map%2CWebAnimations](https://polyfill.io/v3/polyfill.min.js?features=Map%2CWebAnimations).*